 The Description tab lets you view and edit metadata for ArcGIS items and stand-alone metadata XML files.
 The pages available for editing metadata help you author content correctly for your metadata style.
 The default value for metadata style, Item Description, lets you create a concise description for an item.
 To create complete metadata for an item instead, choose a different metadata style.

-The current version of ArcGIS Desktop is designed to support creating and managing ArcGIS metadata on the Description tab.
+The current version of ArcGIS for Desktop is designed to support creating and managing ArcGIS metadata in the Description tab.
 If an ArcGIS item or an XML file has existing metadata that was created using ArcGIS Desktop 9.3.1 or an earlier release, it must be upgraded to the ArcGIS metadata format before you can edit the existing content.

 Existing ESRI-ISO metadata will be upgraded automatically when you start editing the item's metadata with the current release of ArcGIS.

 If an item has existing FGDC metadata, you don't need to upgrade to ArcGIS metadata to maintain the level of information available with the default Item Description metadata style.
 This lets you easily maintain the amount of information necessary to publish resources to ArcGIS Online.
 Any changes you make on the Item Description page will update both the ArcGIS metadata elements and the associated FGDC metadata elements, if they are present in the item's metadata.